DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 ### ExitOptions
 * Specifies how the Batch service responds to a particular exit condition. `object`
   * dependencyAction `string` (values: satisfy, block): The default is 'satisfy' for exit code 0, and 'block' for all other exit conditions.
 If the job's usesTaskDependencies property is set to false, then specifying the dependencyAction property returns an error and the add task request fails with an invalid property value error; if you are calling the REST API directly, the HTTP status code is 400  (Bad Request).
   * jobAction `string` (values: none, disable, terminate): The default is none for exit code 0 and terminate for all other exit conditions.
-If the job's onTaskFailed property is noaction, then specifying this property returns an error and the add task request fails with an invalid property value error; if you are calling the REST API directly, the HTTP status code is 400 (Bad Request).
+If the job's onTaskFailed property is noAction, then specifying this property returns an error and the add task request fails with an invalid property value error; if you are calling the REST API directly, the HTTP status code is 400 (Bad Request).

 ### FileProperties
 * The properties of a file on a compute node. `object`